Decentralised Finance and Automated Market Making: Execution and Speculation: Introduction

-In anticipation of the growth of AMMs, another version of our model assumes that prices in the CFMMs are efficient, so the discrepancies between the CFMM and LOB prices are not economically significant.
-The increase in the efficiency of prices in CFMMs will be a result of an increase in the activity of LPs and LTs, which will also result in more changes in the depth of the pool of the CPMM.
-Thus, we propose another model where the depth of the pool is stochastic and we solve the investor's execution problem for large orders.
+In anticipation of the growth of AMMs, and because some assets are traded only in AMMs, a second version of our model assumes that exchange rates in the DEX are efficient, so CEX/DEX discrepancies are not economically significant.
+The increase in the efficiency of exchange rates in CFMs will be due to an increase in the activity of LPs and LTs, which will also result in more changes in the depth of the pool of the CPM.
+Thus, in our second model, the depth of the pool is stochastic and we show how an LT optimally executes a large position in one of the assets traded in the pool.
+Finally, in a third model, rates form simultaneously in both the CEX and the DEX.
+In this setup, exchange rates are cointegrated and the LT uses information from both venues to trade optimally.
+This setup is akin to optimal trading and routing models when an asset is quoted in multiple trading venues; see \cite{frtisch2022economics, angeris2022optimal, henker2024athena}.

+In the three models we propose, the optimal strategies are characterised by semilinear partial differential equations (PDEs).
+The nonlinearity in the PDEs is due to the stochasticity in the convexity costs.
+We cannot find closed-form solutions for these equations and solving with numerical techniques is computationally expensive.
+Thus, we introduce a method that uses piecewise constant convexity costs to approximate the optimal strategy, and we show that the sequence of piecewise-defined strategies converges to a continuous strategy where the trading speed of the LT is determined by the stochastic convexity costs.
+The LT can deploy the \textit{closed-form approximation strategy} in real time, and we demonstrate that it accurately approximates the optimal strategy in practical scenarios where the misalignment between the CEX and DEX rates is not too large.

-We use Uniswap data for CPMMs that trade pairs of cryptocurrencies to study the empirical properties of this particular AMM, and to illustrate the performance of the proposed liquidation and speculative strategies.
-The efficient prices are those from Binance where traders interact through a traditional price-time priority LOB.
-To showcase the performance of our strategies, we use in-sample data to estimate model parameters and out-of-sample data to execute the strategies in `real time' as an investor would have done.
-In our analysis, we use rolling time windows of a few hours starting 1 July 2021 and ending 5 May 2022 to obtain the distribution of the financial performance of the strategies.
+We use Uniswap data to illustrate the performance of the liquidation and speculative strategies.
+The efficient rates are those from Binance where traders interact through a price-time priority LOB.
+To showcase the performance of our strategy, we use in-sample data to estimate model parameters and out-of-sample data to execute the strategy in `real time' as an LT would have done.
+In our analysis, we use rolling-time windows of a few hours between 1 July 2021 and 31 December 2023 to obtain the distribution of the financial performance of the strategies.
 We look at two pairs of assets, one that is heavily traded and one that is not as frequently traded.
-We show the superior performance of our execution strategy over TWAP and over a strategy that would have executed the whole inventory in one trade at the beginning of the trading horizon.
-Finally, we show that there are profitable opportunities to execute statistical arbitrages in Uniswap when the strategy is informed by Binance prices.
+We show the superior performance of our liquidation strategy over TWAP and over a strategy that would have executed the whole inventory in one trade at the start of the trading window.
+In line with \cite{milionis2022quantifying} and \cite{crocswap2022}, our analysis also demonstrates that there are profitable opportunities to execute statistical arbitrages in Uniswap when the strategy is informed by Binance rates.